styleguidist/react-styleguidist/docs/Configuration.md

 > **Note:** `CommonsChunkPlugins`, `HtmlWebpackPlugin`, `UglifyJsPlugin`, `HotModuleReplacementPlugin` plugins will be ignored because Styleguidist already includes them or they may break Styleguidist.

-> **Note:** Run style guide in verbose mode to see the actual webpack config used by Styleguidist: `npm run styleguide -- --verbose`.
+> **Note:** Run style guide in verbose mode to see the actual webpack config used by Styleguidist: `npx styleguidist server --verbose`.

 See [Configuring webpack](Webpack.md) for examples.